QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 Huge thanks to Ben, the community members who contributed and all the attendees!! <3

 For those new to Qubes development and willing to contribute (all skill levels are welcome - everyone is encouraged to participate), check out [these](https://github.com/QubesOS/qubes-issues/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22%20no%3Aassignee) beginner-friendly issues to start your contribution journey!

-# Future meetups

-In future meetups we want to discuss

-- OpSec strategies with Qubes OS - Join us for practical discussion, insights and strategies to safeguard your digital activities!
-- Android in Qubes OS cont'd

-# Past meetups

 ## 29.12.2025